akkartik/teliva/README.md

 * `sudo apt install libncursesw6-dev openssl`
 * `brew install ncurses openssl`

-So far I've tested Teliva on Linux, Mac OS X, OpenBSD and NetBSD; it should work on other flavors of BSD, WSL on Windows, etc. with only minor modifications.
+So far I've tested Teliva on Linux, Mac OS X, OpenBSD, NetBSD and FreeBSD; it should work on other flavors of BSD, WSL on Windows, etc. with only minor modifications.

 ## What else can it do?